DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 9

 To expand on this project, we would add more dates instead of just one month.
 In addition, we would expand to international flights as well.
-This would mean our dataset would expand tremendously.
+About the functionality, we want to the infomation when user select one path, then make comparison between the saved flight information

 ## Slide 10
 Thank you for listening.